oceanprotocol/docs/rewards/df-volumedf.md

 <figure><img src="../.gitbook/assets/gif/hustlin.gif" alt=""><figcaption></figcaption></figure>

-### Don't have time to publish your own datasets?
+## Delegating Voting Power

+Another way to improve your yield is by delegating to your veOCEAN to someone else that can generate Active Rewards for you!
+In this case, they may do a better job at publishing assets, curating winners, and have more market insights than you.

+Another scenario is a user with multiple wallets that wants to manage Volume DF from a single wallet.

+The Data Farming dApp [Delegate Page](https://df.oceandao.org/delegate) lets you easily manage delegations.
+Please keep in mind that the app assigns 100% of the current veOCEAN and the LockEnd time to set the delegation

-Another way to improve your yield is by [delegating](../user-guides/README.md#how-to-delegate-your-active-rewards) your veOCEAN to someone to generate Active Rewards for you!
-In this case, the idea is that they may do a better job at publishing assets or picking winners better than you can.
-However, there is some risk to this because the rewards generated will be sent to the person you delegated to, and it's their responsibility to return those rewards back to you if that's the agreement you both made.
-To read more, see our [info on Delegation](../user-guides/README.md#how-to-delegate-your-active-rewards).
+Whatever your scenario, there may be some risk to delegating because the rewards generated will be sent to the person you delegated to. **It's their responsibility to return those rewards back to you if that's the agreement you both made.**

+The guide on [how to Delegate](../user-guides/data-farming/how-to-delegate.md) shows how to provide another wallet with 100% of your allocation power.

 ### How Rewards are Calculated